arandomwu-code/Kutforge/README.md

 ## License

-Licensed under the PolyForm Noncommercial License 1.0.0: free for personal, educational, and noncommercial use.
-Commercial use requires permission.
+Licensed under the PolyForm Noncommercial License 1.0.0.
+It's free to download, use, modify, and share for personal, educational, and other noncommercial purposes.
+Any commercial use — including selling it, distributing it as part of a paid product, or otherwise using it for commercial purposes — requires prior written and signed permission from me.